donniemattingly/aoc2018/README.md

 [Advent of Code](https://adventofcode.com)
    Advent of Code is a series of small programming puzzles for a variety of skill sets and skill levels in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-My goal for this year is to solve each week's problem in a different language.
+My goal for this year is to solve each day's problem in a different language.

 ### Progress